outline/rich-markdown-editor/README.md

 A markdown string that represents the initial value of the editor.
 Use this to prop to restore previously saved content for the user to continue editing.

+#### `value`

+A markdown string that represents the value of the editor.
+Use this prop to change the value of the editor once mounted, **this will re-render the entire editor** and as such is only suitable when also in `readOnly` mode.
+Do not pipe the value of `onChange` back into `value`, the editor keeps it's own internal state and this will result in unexpected side effects.

 #### `placeholder`

 Allows overriding of the placeholder.
 The default is "Write something nice…".